Marshall Smashers tournaments promote friendly competition among students, locals

 “Having two brackets allows players a second chance,” Gaal said.
 “So even if you lose one match you still have a chance to play again and win the whole tournament.”

-In addition to a two-versus-two tournament format, students and locals participated in exhibition and friendly matches for both entertainment and practice.
+In addition to a two versus two tournament format, students and locals participated in countless exhibition and friendly matches for both entertainment and practice.

 “Any time before matches start or when there’s a gap between matches, people are always playing friendlies with each other,” Gaal said.

-Austin Falk, a first-year computer science major, attended Marshall Smashers for the first time Sept.
-17 and said he learned a lot about the game while there.
+Austin Falk, a first-year computer science student at Marshall, attended Marshall Smashers for the first time Monday and said he learned a lot about the game while there.

 “I think it’s important for events like this to be available on campus for students to meet new people and make friends with similar interests,” Falk said.